 The card identifies the bearer as an IAMAT member and entitles them to services with participating English-speaking medical experts at fixed rates, up to a maximum USD 100.

 The directory of IAMAT physicians guides members to find a doctor or medical centre in more than 80 countries and 300 cities.
 Telephone numbers are included in the doctor finder.
-Note: IAMAT physicians agree to a set payment schedule for members, referrals, consultations and laboratory procedures, but the cost of hospitalisations and other medical services are not fixed.
+Note: IAMAT physicians agree to a set payment schedule for members, referrals, consultations and laboratory procedures, but the cost of hospitalizations and other medical services are not fixed.
 When you find a doctor abroad or medical centre, ask first what costs are involved.

 Traveller clinical record

 This is a passport-size record that your doctor can complete before you leave home and which will serve as a readily accessible and complete medical history after you find a doctor abroad.
-The record includes emergency medical data, glasses prescription, diagnostic summary and immunisations, plus sections for those with diabetes, a cardio-vascular condition or allergies.
+The record includes emergency medical data, glasses prescription, diagnostic summary and immunizations, plus sections for those with diabetes, a cardio-vascular condition or allergies.
 After finding a doctor, make sure you take this record with you.

-World immunisation chart
+World immunization chart

 World malaria risk chart and protection guide